May 2, 2024

 Image: Collected

-The calculations excluded land unsuitable for clean energy projects, such as national parks, areas of exceptional natural beauty, prime agricultural land, and heritage sites.
-Rooftop solar panels — which do not require additional undeveloped land — were also not considered in these figures.
-The remaining proposed sites for large-scale solar and wind farms are illustrated on an interactive map.
+The study excluded land unsuitable for clean energy projects, such as national parks, areas of outstanding natural beauty, prime agricultural land, and heritage sites.
+Rooftop solar panels—which require no additional undeveloped land—were also left out of these figures.
+The proposed sites suitable for large-scale solar and wind farms are illustrated on an interactive map.

 Addressing Possible Challenges